jordisantamaria/modern-react-environment/README.md

 **PROS**

-- Ademas de poder crear componentes igual que styled, tenemos una prop llamada css donde podemos poner estilos y se convierte en clases de estilo lo que lo hace mucho mas comodo.
+- It can create components same as styled, but It also offers a css prop to create classnames, so It's more flexible and easy to use.
-- El framework mas popular de css in js que seria material UI tiene mejor soporte con emotion.
+- The most popular framework of css in js (material UI) is supporting emotion.

 **CONS**